D5GY/Sentinel/README.md

 # Sentinel
 Sentinel is a multi purpose discord bot.
-This bot will offer many features such
+This bot will offer many features such as:
 - Auto-Moderation
 - Moderation Commands
 - Economy Commands (WIP)